-As we reflect on the upcoming month that leads to black history, we should as reflect on what this notion of black history really means.
+As we reflect on the upcoming month that leads to black history, we should think about what this notion of black history really means.
 February is the month that we celebrate the leaders that came before us to pave the way.
 Our leaders stood for something.
 They were passionate, relentless and truth standers; they stood their ground even when the times tried to tell them that it was not in their best interest.

 Case in point: I worked over 13 years as an engineer, but never really felt connected, like I was missing something.
 So, guess what?
 After, planning, I eventually left my career to start my own company, The NERD System.
 While working on my database, I also had a desire to help other female entrepreneurs like myself.

 I had a gut feeling that my services and knowledge could also be used in helping advance awareness for STEM female entrepreneurs’ ideas, products and services.
 Thus, Boss Lady Grind was formed.
 Boss Lady Grind is an annual expo and platform that brings females together to showcase their ideas, products and services, thus leading to funding and expanding their base.
 So this is my stance;I stopped straddling the fence and did what I was truly passionate about, even at the cost of losing a cushy career and embarking on a major lifestyle change.
 Just as my forefathers and leaders before me, I had to make a decision and stick with it.
 It was all the way or nothing at all but, never on the fence.

 Throughout my 13 years of working I came across intelligent people that were undecided.

 They didn’t love what they were doing in their careers, but couldn’t get the nerve to do something about it.
 They talked about all the ways they could be doing this or that.
 They talked about changing careers, or going into business for themselves.
 But in the end they did nothing.
 Absolutely nothing.
 See, they were straddling the fence; thinking about an option but never having the courage to do it.
 So, they stayed on one side of the fence.